Toby Booth: Coaching career

 In May 2012 Booth left London Irish for Bath to work under new head coach Gary Gold as forwards' coach, two months after Smith's return to the Exiles as director of rugby.
 In November 2019 he joined Harlequins as assistant coach.
 It was announced in February 2020 that Booth would be joining Ospreys as head coach at the end of the 2019/2020 season.

+In Booth's first 4 years in charge his Ospreys have often been the best performing Welsh side in the URC, twice winning the regional Welsh Shield.
+In the 2023/24 season Booth guided them to the playoffs after they were given just a 2% chance of making the final 8 - the first time any Welsh side had made the knockout stages in 6 years, after the knockouts had been expanded to 8 teams.
+Booth left the Ospreys on the 17th of December 2024.

 Personal life

 Whilst being interviewed on Sky Sports News, Booth mentioned he is a Manchester City supporter.